weakweak/riff.tf/_posts/2017-01-01-assassination.md

 **Last updated: Thursday 15th June 2017 - Poison Bombing the meters**

 Please note things are subject to change in the early days of patch 7.2.5 when things are discovered and hot fixes happen.
+Also both talent and opener sections are assuming Tomb of Sargeras progression and thus t20 being worn.

 <div id="toc"></div>